sebkolind/sebkolind/README.md

-👋 Hi, I’m @sebkolind
+👋 Hi, I’m @sebkolind.
+I am a frontend engineer at [Public.com](https://public.com).

-💼 I'm currently working at [Public.com](https://public.com)

-🌱 I'm currently learning ... always learning

-💞️ I'm looking to collaborate on any Javascript, Typescript, React, Svelte, Lua... just a cool project :)

-📫 How to reach me sks1993@gmail.com
+In my spare time I am building ⛺ [tent](https://github.com/tentjs/tent) - a jsx-free, super-lightweight and zero-dependency library to add interactivity to the web.

 <!---
 sebkolind/sebkolind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.